 Even though the following screenshots were taken from Windows 10, the settings remain the same for other Windows 7 and 8.1 Operating Systems.

 Read Also- Change inches to cm in Office Word 2016/2019

 2) Under Regional Settings (or Clock, Language, and Region), click on ‘Change date, time, or number formats’ as shown below.

-4) Here we can change the date format in Windows 8.1 or Windows 10, of course the Win 7 too.
-Under ‘Date’ tab, you can change the ‘Short date’ format.
+4) We can change the date format in Windows 10 or 8.1/7.
+Under the ‘Date’ tab, you can change the ‘Short date’ format.
 It will take your input.

 Make sure you are entering the correct format with notations.
 The meaning of the notations is available below.
 Click Apply to save the settings.

 32 thoughts on “How to Change Date Format in Windows 10/11 to dd-mm-yyyy”